 At a second Stone Age site at Daraki-Chattan, a small, narrow and deep cave in the Indragarh Hill, near Tehsil Bhanpura, Madhya Pradesh, archeologists found two vertical panels densely pitted with 498 cupules dating from a Lower Palaeolithic chopping tool culture.
 A quantity of hammerstones used to create these cupules were also recovered.
 Excavations of local river sediment indicated a date range of between 400,000 to 1.8 million years BCE.

 The discovery of this second ancient cave (like the unearthing of the Venus of Tan-Tan after the original discovery of the Venus of Berekhat Ram) tends to validate the Lower Paleolithic provenance of the Auditorium cave.
 Although the age of Daraki-Chattan's rock art still has to be determined, archeological evidence at the site tentatively suggests that it is contemporaneous with the cupules at Bhimbetka cave.

 A similar tentative conclusion has been reached regarding rock carvings discovered on boulders in two further caves of the region, at Bajanabhat 1 and 2 in Rajasthan.
-See also: Oldest Art: Top 50 Works.
+See also: Oldest Stone Age Art: Top 100 Works.

 Early Indian Petroglyphs (EIP) Project